enowars/enowars3-service-shittr/README.txt

 ## Visibility Bypass 3
 - If one unfollows himself, then the matching ids-Array in db.sh (fluid_diarrhea) is (), which matches all entries and therefore all shits are displayed.

-## Info leak 1
+## Info leak 1 / Crypto 2
 - Directory listing is enabled for /static/, or folders in general
+- People can leak the ssl private key and/or the encryption key
-- FIX: Disable Directory Listing
+- FIX: Disable Directory Listing and/or block access to the files

 ## Info leak 2
 - HEAD requests can be used to check if folders or files exist